 The EMC is committed to minimise its ecological footprint, implementing sustainable practices, and behaving as an example of good environmental practice for our members and other cultural networks.

-The EMC has an Environmental Policy which defines how the EMC will operate in an environamentally sustainable way.
-The policy was developed over several months in 2023 by the EMC Green Team and was approved by the EMC board in November 2023.
-It is based on previous processes and policies within the EMC such as a Sustainabiity Policy from 2022 and the SHIFT eco-guidelines for networks.
+The EMC has a Sustainability Policy which defines how the EMC will operate in an environamentally sustainable way.
+The policy was developed over several months in 2023 by the EMC Green Team and was approved by the EMC board in November 2023 and was updated in 2025/2026.
+It is based on previous processes and policies within the EMC such as a Sustainability Policy from 2022 and the SHIFT eco-guidelines for networks.

 SHIFT eco-certificate